-Elizabeth Watts—who had taken the name of her current husband and was named Elizabeth Stokes—did turn up and when the inquest reconvened on Tuesday, October 23, the woman became a witness, declared herself very much alive, and said many things meant to discredit Mary Malcolm.
+Elizabeth Watts—who had taken the name of her current husband and was named Elizabeth Stokes—did turn up.
+When the inquest reconvened on Tuesday, October 23, the woman became a witness, declared herself very much alive, and said many things meant to discredit Mary Malcolm.

 The solution to the mystery that I chose seems to be the next-simplest, and helped me to further develop the character of Elizabeth Stride.
 I had a lot of fun fitting my solution into the greater puzzle of her life.

-Say Anything But Your Prayers, just released by Lazy fascist Press, is the second novel in my Jack the Ripper Victims series, the first being Of Thimble and Threat: The Life of a Ripper Victim, about Catherine Eddowes.
-Exploring the long gone, but not lost world of Victorian London, has been an immense pleasure for me as I perform research for the books.
+Say Anything But Your Prayers, was released by Lazy Fascist Press in 2014.
+The novel is the second book in my Jack the Ripper Victims series, the first being Of Thimble and Threat, about the life of Catherine Eddowes—Lazy fascist Press in 2011.
+Exploring the long gone, but not lost world of Victorian London has been an immense pleasure for me as I perform research for the books.
 The first two volumes within the series are also available in one ebook titled Jack the Ripper Victims Series: The Double Event.

 —Alan M. Clark